 Image 1 – Sync log in Synder app reflecting objects that were created during sync.

 Image 2 – Expense (Stripe Fees) recorded on QuickBooks Online side.

 Image 3 – Sales Receipt created on Quickbooks Online side.

 Image 4 – Customer created during sync (customer from Stripe transaction didn’t exist in QuickBooks Online company at the moment of sync and was created automatically by Synder).

 How does it help with reconciliation?

-- If a Product name from your Stripe\PayPal\Square transaction matches the product name in your QuickBooks – the transaction will be applied to this product and its income account, and thus will be categorized automatically.
+- your transactions are categorized into different income accounts based on the product names.
+Note, please, the names in your payment processor and in your accounting company should be 100% the same.
+Suppose a Product name from your Stripe\PayPal\Square transaction matches the product name in your QuickBooks.
+In that case, the transaction will be applied to this product and its income account and thus will be categorized automatically.

 Now, as you know all the Synder must-know things and the full potential of the app, it’s time to see it in action!

-Challenge our support and reach out to us with any questions you might have so far – we are always happy to help you.
+Challenge our support and get in touch with the Synder team via online support chat, phone, or email with any questions you might have so far – we are always happy to help you!